TMEIT/website/howto-dev.md

 but before the chart is deployed to production

 ## Local development environment
-* Local requirements: Tilt and Podman
+* Local requirements: kubectl, Tilt and Podman
   * Works on Linux
-  * should also work on Windows and MacOS
+  * On macOS and Windows, you will probably need to use Tilt and Docker Desktop instead
 * Live testing is done on a Kubernetes cluster by deploying with Tilt
 * Container building is done with Podman on your local machine
   * I am biased against the Docker daemon and do not have it installed.